USAJOBS/help-center/faq/application/documents/resume/what-to-include.md

 ## What to include in your resume

-Federal jobs often require that you have experience in a a particular type of work for a certain period of time.
+Federal jobs often require that you have experience in a particular type of work for a certain period of time.
 You must show how your skills and experiences **meet the qualifications and requirements listed in the job announcement** to be considered for the job.

 ### Include dates, hours, level of experience and examples for each work experience